priyank-p/reminder-app/docs/index.md

 ```

 <!-- TODO: figure out what this does on macos -->
-This scripts will print out a command to run on linux, you will
+This script other than running `pm2` commands on linux will run a command
-need to run it to setup auto-startup, you will likely need `sudo`
+outputted by pm2 which will likely need `sudo` access to configure the startup system.
+(Note: You do not need to run this script with `sudo`).
-access for it to work.
-In windows there is nothing that needs to be done
+In windows and macos there is nothing that needs to be done
 just run the script.

 # Manually starting reminder-app